mm2270/Casper-API/README.md

 </table>

 <br>
+**Usage:**
+`/path/to/JSS-Package-Report.sh`

+The script will output information in Terminal as it runs, explaining steps and indicating which items it is accessing.
+The final csv file will be moved to your Desktop and named in the format of:
+`your-jss-url_Packages_YYYY-MM-DD.csv`

 **Disclaimer**
 This script should **ONLY** be used for reference purposes and not relied solely on for determining which packages can be safely deleted from your JSS.
 While the script *should* help you wittle down the package list to examine more closely, and I have made every effort to make the script generate an accurate report, **I cannot gurantee 100% accuracy** due to unknown variations in each JSS it may be run against.
 I am not liable for any packages that are deleted which may have had dependencies, and which may cause these dependencies to fail afterwards.
 As should always be the case, **use discretion** when deciding which items to remove from your JSS.